“Why did you choose this career?” …

 I gave you a lot of bullet points earlier in this article of good stories you can tell for why you chose your career.
 To conclude, I’m going to give you some things you should NOT say.

 That’s it.
-That’s how I’d answer the question and the mistakes I’d avoid.
-Review this before you have an interview, and if you want more help, here are a couple of other similar questions and resources you can use to practice and prepare with:
+That’s how to answer, “why did you choose this career?” in your interviews, and the mistakes and traps to avoid.
+If you want more help, here are a couple of other similar questions and resources you can use to practice and prepare with: